DTS0112/H2L5/docs/index.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Pittsburgh Project

 <!-- Need a good pic here!
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-In this examination of Pittsburgh, Pennsylvania we will take you on a tour using maps and data that will give you a deeper understanding of what's really going on here.
-We'll present visual boundaries: City Council Districts / voting wards / neighborhoods and more, combined with various datasets from entities such as the US Census, Bureau of Labor Statistics, the USDA, and NASA, to name a few.
+In this examination of Pittsburgh, Pennsylvania we will take you on a tour, using maps and data, that will give you a deeper understanding of what's really going on here.
+We'll present visual boundaries: City Council Districts / voting wards / neighborhoods and more, combined with various datasets from entities such as the US Census Bureau, the Bureau of Labor Statistics, the USDA, and NASA, to name a few.
 After this journey you will understand what factors make Pittsburgh one of the worst cities in America for 'racial' and income inequity.

-Pittsburgh is one of the worst cities for racial and economic inequity?:
+Is Pittsburgh one of the worst cities for racial and economic inequity?:
 * Allegheny County says... `'PGH... not a good place for people of color'`.
 * The reinvestment Fund ranked Pittsburgh **3rd worst in the country**.
-* Listen to my podcast about living with Martins and Bernies and more oh my.
+* Listen to my podcast about living with Martins and Bernies and more oh my!

 <p align="right">(<a href="#top">back to top</a>)</p>